what-is-the-sudo-command

 ..

-I was curious to see what would happen if I didn’t specify the full path of the cat executable in the rule added to the sudoers file.
+Let’s see what happens if you don’t specify the full path of the cat executable in the rule you added to the sudoers file.

-Let’s try it…I modify the line in the way you can see below (removing /bin/ from the cat command):
+Modify the line in the way you see below, by removing /bin/ before the cat command.

 [ec2-user@ip-172-1-2-3 ~]$ sudo visudo